BaybhinProgramming25/Distributed-Job-Aggregator/README.md

 ## Next Steps

+- Add more ATS sources
 - Migrate application to AWS
-- Turn CockroachDB to using a multi-node approach